The most valuable thing a writer can learn is how long does it take to write a book.

 It also helps to include rewards for every new milestone!

-Start your daily word count goal to 500-1,000 words per day.
+ACTION STEP: Start your daily word count goal to 500-1,000 words per day.
 By completing 1,000 words per day, you’ll be looking at your completed 30,000 word first draft in one month!

-#4 – Finding Your Accountability Partner
+#4 – Find Your Accountability Partner

 A supportive partner can be a great soundboard, a first pair of eyes, and a protector of your sanity.
 They can also be the extrinsic motivation you need to meet your own deadlines and word counts.